holochain/docs-pages/src/pages/quick-start/index.md

 nix run --refresh -j0 -v github:holochain/holochain#hc-scaffold -- --version
 ```

 Look out for binaries being copied from `holochain-ci.cachix`.
-It proves that the Cachix bindary
+It proves that the Cachix binary
 cache is configured correctly.

 If you see a scaffolding version like